All about neurotransmitters

 Other (Melatonin)

 Some neurotransmitters can be both excitatory and inhibitory.
 This depends on the receiving cell (receptor) they bind to and the brain region in which they operate.
-Examples include dopamine and acetylcholine.
-Below is a brief explanation of the effects depending on where the neurotransmitter binds.
+Examples of this are dopamine and acetylcholine.
+Below is a brief explanation of the potential effects depending on where the neurotransmitter binds.

 Neurotransmitter